k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 - Blog-post continuation to both Writing and the Blog archive;
 - reverse Subject links derived from curated data;
 - absence of automatic Subjects on an unassigned control post;
-- absence of redirect targets in the new navigation components.
+- absence of redirect targets in the new navigation components;

-The final full validation generated 2,239 HTML routes and 4,034 static files, checked 71,383 local references, and completed with zero errors and zero warnings.
-Astro checked 63 source files with zero errors, warnings, or hints.
+- Consulting output, search/sitemap inclusion, homepage reachability, and contextual links from About and Contact.

+With the Consulting follow-on, the expected generated-site totals are 2,239 HTML routes and 4,034 static files with 71,392 local references.
+The full validation remains required to confirm those totals and preserve the zero-error, zero-warning gate.

 ## 11. Accessibility and responsive behavior